-Maybe you’ve made a resolution to skip the Starbucks once a week, or to have family game nights instead of going out all the time.
-Don’t forget to introduce new money-saving habits into your routine too, like setting aside $10 each week or aggressively using a piggy bank.
-By starting out with just a small and manageable dose, you won’t go cold turkey and want to run back to your old non-saving ways.
+Maybe you’ve resolved to skip the Starbucks once a week, or to have family game nights instead of going out all the time.
+Don’t forget to introduce new money-saving habits into your routine, too, like setting aside $10 each week or aggressively using a piggy bank.
+By starting with just a small and manageable dose, you won’t go cold turkey and want to run back to your old non-saving ways.

 Out with the old—and the no longer used

 It’s a new year, so give yourself a fresh start by cutting out one item from your monthly bills.
 Be firm and figure out what one service or product you could live without.
 Is there a magazine that you get every week or every month but are no longer interested in?
 Do you have 500 channels, but you mostly just watch movies on Netflix?
 Or do you have Netflix and barely have time to use it anymore?
 Cancel, remove and reduce those underused and overpriced services.